sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/flash-in-linux.md

 ---

 It's suggested to use **openFPGALoader** to flash te development board in Ubuntu.
-Other linux distribution have not been verified.
+Other linux distributions have not been verified.

 The steps are as shown: